 The theme of this Gartner conference is creative destruction.
-What does that mean to
+What does that mean to you?

 Bryan Smith: When I think of creative destruction, I think of the process that either individuals or businesses go through of purposefully making a decision to do something in a different way, even though it might be disrupting a comfortable way of doing things today.

 I felt that [conference speaker Clayton Christensen, professor at Harvard Business School] was brilliant when he talked about the process of how it just seems like good business strategy to move up the value cycle and go through the process of leaving the low-margin, low-value-added to the lower folks, and [how those companies] eventually come up and leave you in a very vulnerable position.
 He spoke about several companies that have gone through that process.
 I think that creative destruction is necessary to do in companies where you get comfortable, because it becomes so easy to say, "Well, we've always done it this way."